Hollow Knight: Awards

-Sequel
+Sequel and other media

-A sequel, Hollow Knight: Silksong, was developed by Team Cherry and released on Windows, macOS, Linux, Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, and Xbox Series X/S, on 4 September 2025.
+A sequel, Hollow Knight: Silksong, was announced in February 2019 and released on 4 September 2025.
 Set after the events of the original game, the sequel revolves around the character Hornet exploring the kingdom of Pharloom.
-Game demos of Hollow Knight: Silksong demonstrate similar combat styles to the original game, but with several gameplay differences.
+Hollow Knight: Silksong features a similar combat style to the original game, but with several gameplay differences.
 The player character Hornet is more mobile than Hollow Knight's protagonist, and Charms are replaced with the more elaborate Tool and Crest system.
-Team Cherry had previously planned this game as a DLC for its predecessor, but decided to market it an individual title as its content grew too large.
-It was announced in February 2019.
-Hollow Knight Silksong was later released on September 4th, 2025.
+The game was previously planned as DLC for the original game, but it became an individual title after its content grew too large.
+As with the original game, Silksong will receive its own DLC releases, starting with Sea of Sorrow in 2026.

+A tie-in comic book, Hollow Knight First Chapter: Quirrel, was released in 2017.
+It is a 14-page prequel comic that follows Hollow Knight supporting character Quirrel, as he journeys to Hallownest, setting up his role in the game itself.
+A book focused on the universe of Hollow Knight, Wanderer's Journal, was released in 2019 and features colored art of the game's characters and environments.
+It was created by Kari Fry and Ryan Novak in collaboration with Team Cherry.
+It is sold by Fangamer.